 Within the doctor of physical therapy curriculum at Eastern, she teaches integumentary therapeutics, neuromuscular systems, and cardiopulmonary, She also serves as a research advisor for student case reports during their clinical rotations.

 Kimberly Cleary joined the faculty of EWU in the fall of 2006, after teaching at another DPT Program in the Northwest for several years.
 She earned her BA in cultural anthropology magna cum laude at the University of California at Santa Barbara, master of physical therapy at Chapman University in Orange, Calif., and PhD in social and administrative sciences at Idaho State University in Pocatello, Idaho.

-She teaches the screening for medical referral course, the adult neuromuscular systems management courses and the clinical research courses.
+She teaches the clinical anatomy course series, screening for medical referral, and the clinical research courses.
 She has practiced in several clinical areas, with particular interests in wellness, prevention and health promotion.
 She has published and presented her research findings on topics like quality of life, especially in older adults with and without disease, fall risk in community dwelling elderly and factors influencing patients' participation in exercise.

 Meryl Roth Gersh, PT, PhD, is a professor of the Department of Physical Therapy at Eastern Washington University in Spokane, Wash.
 She has been a member of the faculty since the inception of the Physical Therapy Program in 1985.